 How are egg sizes determined and by whom?
 Is there a universal scale or measurement?

 When you purchase eggs at the grocery store, they are placed on a conveyor belt to be weighed and measured.
-This process assured that every egg is uniform in size and weight.
+This process ensured that every egg was uniform in size and weight.
 Eggs that fall between weight classes and eggs that are odd shapes are the ones that go into recipes.

 - Jumbo = 2.5 oz